-While Michaud and Nakajjigo's family initially sought a total of $270 million in damages when the lawsuit was filed, they appeared in Salt Lake City court this week asking for $140 million from the government.
-In court, per the AP, attorney Randi McGinn reportedly argued Nakajjigo could have eventually brought in hundreds of thousands, if not millions, annually had she survived.
+The trial began in December and in court, per the AP, family attorney Randi McGinn reportedly argued Nakajjigo could have eventually brought in hundreds of thousands, if not millions, annually had she survived.

 Nakajjigo was a women's rights champion in her home country of Uganda; she founded a nonprofit community health center using her college tuition money, and created two reality TV shows centered around empowering women.
 One series reportedly had a weekly audience of 6.3 million viewers.